dgerabagi/aiascent-dev/prompt.md

     *   **Approach 2:** An image of a master chef (the AI) instantly completing all the tedious prep work (chopping vegetables, preparing sauces) for a complex recipe, allowing the student chef (the user) to focus on the creative part of cooking and assembly.
 *   **Page 3 (Architectural Prompt):**
     *   **Approach 1:** A professional is shown typing a clear, structured prompt.
 The prompt instructs the AI to "Act as a senior software architect" and "Generate the file and folder structure" for a specific tech stack (e.g., Next.js, TypeScript, TailwindCSS) based on the provided project scope.
-    *   **Approach 2:** A client is giving a very specific and detailed brief to an architectural firm.
-The brief includes the desired style (modern), materials (steel and glass), and the number of rooms, giving the architects a clear set of constraints to work within.
 *   **Page 4 (Cycle 1):**
     *   **Approach 1:** The newly generated project structure is shown inside the DCE.
 The developer clicks the "Accept Selected" button, and the files instantly appear in their workspace.
 The final shot shows them running the application for the first time, with a "Hello World" screen visible.
     *   **Approach 2:** A time-lapse sequence.
 It starts with a blueprint, then shows a foundation being instantly laid by robots, and ends with the lights turning on in the newly constructed ground floor, signifying the start of the "real" work.